 Certified nursing assistants (CNA) are important when caring for nursing home residents.
 However, RN’s are the only nursing professionals trained and licensed to “evaluate a patient’s care and conduct assessments when his or her conditions changes, which can happen rapidly.”

 Having an appropriate amount of professionally trained nursing staff will decrease the staggering amount of nursing home elder abuse cases in the United States.
 Although elder abuse should not be a concern for residents and their loved ones, without better staffing in nursing homes it will continue to be a problem.
-At the Law Offices of Ben Yeroushalmi, and elite elder abuse and neglect firm, we rigorously battle to protect abuse victims from incidents of abuse and neglect.
+At the Yeroushalmi Law, and elite elder abuse and neglect firm, we rigorously battle to protect abuse victims from incidents of abuse and neglect.
 Mr. Yeroushalmi and his staff are passionate about their work, and believe that elder abuse victims and their loved ones have the right to receive the compensation they deserve.
 If you believe you or a loved one is being abused please do not hesitate to contact us today for a free consultation.
 We service communities throughout the state of California.